-In addition, the internal market risk model is audited regularly by internal audit during annual audits.
+In addition, the internal market risk model is examined by internal audit during annual audits.

-Required disclosures on the use of VaR models and sVaR models
+Required disclosures on the use of value-at-risk (VaR) models and stressed value-at-risk (sVaR) models

 Within the DZ BANK banking group, only DZ BANK has a market risk model that has been approved by the supervisory authority.
 The other entities use the Standardized Approach.